-My friend Azizi Al Majid a.k.a Aji (@azizialmajid), an Indonesian artist introduces me as an environmental artist but I'm not so sure I can stake that claim.
+My friend Azizi Al Majid a.k.a Aji (@azizialmajid), an Indonesian artist would introduce me as an environmental artist but I can't completely state that claim.
 Aji is a smart ass, in a good way, check him out, also happy to make introductions.
-We're currently working on something together...In a meeting with British artist Ryan Gander threw in "neo-conceptual" when he saw what I was doing.
+I asked him to work with me on a video in which we discuss long distance communication and the politics of time zones.
+In a meeting with British artist Ryan Gander understood my work as being "neo-conceptual".
 This was in 2004.
 I remember we were discussing a piece I was making that translated a small Sol Le Witt drawing into sound.
 So, I'm wondering if all of this makes me a "neo-conceptual environmental artist"?!
-At art school (in London) and thereafter I started out making drawings considering the kinds of space it can occupy, as well as performances and installations that were motivated by the idea of "thinking out loud", a way of forming ideas into a reality, existing in a moment of emergence, and that also tapped into chaos theory.
-My current practice is about the weirdness of interconnections between personal experience and collective narratives, slippages between daily life and existential thought.
+At art school in London I started out making drawings considering the kinds of space it can occupy, as well as performances and installations that were motivated by chaos theory, the idea of "thinking out loud", a way of forming ideas into a reality, existing in a moment of emergence.
+My current practice is about the weirdness, contradictions and interconnections between personal experience and collective narratives, mostly enjoying the slippage between daily life and existential thought.

 In 2018 I went back to Indonesia to work with Gustaff Iskandar, Common Room Networks Foundation in Bandung, learning about the connection between environmental sustainability and Sundanese cultural practices.
 I recorded with gutteral choir Ensemble Tikoro reading the prologue of a traditional narrative prose about the origin of rice written by a member of Kasepuhan Ciptagelar.
 I also collaborated artist Azizi Al Majid (Aji) and Ilham Nurwansah, a researcher of Sundanese writing.
 From these relationships, I most recently made a short video Hands Make Symbols (2019).